Sunf3r/WALL-E/README.md

 # Later, you can update everything just running:
 npm run update
-# It will update node dependencies, update deno and bun, regenerate prisma schema,
+# It will: pull commits from repository, update node dependencies, update deno and bun, regenerate prisma schema,
 # and rebuild the bot
 ```